tmikeschu/career-development-curriculum/module_two/collaborative_communication.md

 	better.
 During the group’s next check-in, Teammate A presents the code he/she produced, takes credit for it, and the other teammates sit silently.
 Discuss what should be done in this situation as a team.

-	* How can the project manager help in this situation?
+How can the project manager help in this situation?
 What would you do if Teammate A was your project manager?
-	* How will each of you exemplify leadership within your team, whether you are the project manager or not?
-	* Discuss one (or more) of the agile practices you learned about in the Project Management lesson.
-	Which one(s) will you use in your team?
-What will that look like?

 ## How to handle Failure:
 **Discuss Chapter 5 in small groups:**